SSOT Committee Roles

 To support the Treasurer when making recommendations to Council with respect to efficient, responsible use and investment of Society monies.

 To facilitate access to continuing professional education for SSOT members.

 To develop and implement communication strategies to facilitate communications within the membership and to ensure the public is aware of occupational therapy services and ways of accessing these services.

-Research and Education Committee
+Research Development Committee